greenguy33/sustainKG-API/README.md

-# PennTurbo Knowledgegraph API #
+# SustainKG API #

-REST API server for communication with resources produced by the knolwedgegraph Pipelines
+REST API server for communication between SustainKG [front end repository](https://github.com/greenguy33/sustainKG) and backend database server.

 ## Installation ##
-knowledgegraph-api is a Scala project that can either be run locally through SBT (Scala Build Tool), or run in a docker container.
+A Scala project that can either be run locally through SBT (Scala Build Tool), or run in a docker container.

 ### Requirements ###
 #### Local